pocable/BowflexC6/README.md

 ## Cadence Location

 The cadence is the fifth column from the left.
 This value is a range from 0-250 (when I went as fast as I could go the value never went above 250).
-When its normalized and scaled to 125 it matches the cadence present on the peloton app perfectly.
+When its scaled to the range (0, 125) it matches the cadence present on the peloton app perfectly.

 ## Suspected Wattage Location
 The data for the wattage I suspect is located on the 3rd column from the left.
 Zwift reported me reaching 400 watts while the highest number tested on bfserial6 was 238.
 I suspect that this number might be halved, but its too hard to determine if there is any scaling on that number.
 It does fluctuate and follow when I increase the resistance, so I do believe this may be it.